dpkmhn/TCP-IP-Client-Server-/README.md

 # TCP-IP-Client-Server

-A TCP/IP based Client-Server application using Socket Programming on Linux
+A TCP/IP protocol based Client-Server application using Socket Programming on Linux